 Our location near downtown Chicago gives you access to internship opportunities in one of the nation’s largest media markets, including major newspapers, national magazines, international media bureaus, Fortune 500 companies, online journalism outlets, not-for-profit organizations, publishing companies, and more.

-Our campus newspaper, The Spectator, also provides a great opportunity to build a journalism portfolio.
+The campus newspaper, The Spectator, also provides a great opportunity to build a journalism portfolio.
 You can write, edit and lay out news, features, reviews, opinion articles and more.
 You can also learn the process of publishing as an editor of the paper, and fine-tune your new media skills with the paper’s online presence.

 Our campus broadcast station WCGR is completely student-run, allowing you to experience the radio and television worlds.
 Check out WCGR Radio and WCGR TV.